Architecture (BSc Honours)

 Registration provides for legal protection of the title of "Architect", as required by the Irish Building Control Act 2007.

-How is my time split between CIT and UCC?
+How is my time split between MTU and UCC?

 This is a joint programme between MTU and UCC.
 It is housed in the Cork Centre for Architectural Education, Douglas Street, Cork.
 This new building houses state-of-the-art technology, including IT, workshop space, and 3D laser cutting machines.

 How much of my time is devoted to studio and project work?